YoungShap/devquest/README.md

 User Levels -

+Non-User(Logged Out):
+View a homepage displaying 1 Project From each Category,view all Categories, About Page and Card Expand Feature.

 Dev User:
-View a homepage displaying 1 Project From each Category.
+All Non-User capabilities.
 Add their favorite Projects to their favorites tab, plus:
 Create and Add their own Projects.
 Edit and delete their own Projects.